-The Problem With Woffia & B12 Levels
+The Problem With Wolffia & B12 Levels

 In this study, Wolffia globosa failed to boost B12 levels significantly higher than they were at the start of the study.
 In other words, B12 levels rose, but they did not increase significantly more.
 This indicates Mankai duckweed supplements may be inferior to vitamin B12 supplements or foods and may not be appropriate for vegans.
 Mankai is a trademarked name of Wolffia globosa, registered with the Hinoman LTD company that makes Wolffia supplements and funds much of the research on this edible plant.
 They also own the patent too (US Plant Patent number PP29977).

-Watch on my YouTube channel if you prefer.
+Watch This on my YouTube channel too.

 Can Wolffia Globosa Boost Iron Levels and Help Anemia?